qchen2017/BloodVesselVisualization/README.md

- - Fixed order of printed manual selected data in CSV files - no longer in reverse order
+ - Bug in .avi file - wasn't saving the last two images in the image list
+	- now fixed